 Imagine your life as a world traveler.
 Also, imagine with every trip you take, you are gathering information to make yourself a world leader.
 Your teacher has divided you into teams, with each team studying a particular time in Churchill's life and travels.
-You have Churchill's life from the time he was 47 years old to 60 years of age.
-The whole world was recovering from World War I.
+You have Churchill's life from the time he was 66 years old to 68 years of age.
+Winston Churchill was Prime Minister of England.

-Step One: On the map worksheets included, find the places Churchill visited below and fill in the accompanying blanks.
+Step One: On the map worksheets included, find the places Churchill visited listed below and fill in the accompanying blanks.